benshimonz/V1/README.md

 * **Genericity** - generic (e.g. schema-driven) vs. domain-specific
 * **Representation** - textual (structured / controlled natural) or visual (AKA graphical, diagrammatic)
 * **Expressivity** - The richness of the patterns that can be expressed.
 The expressivity is always limited (in a Gödelian sense)
-* **Simplicity** - How simple it is to construct new patterns and to understand existing patterns
+* **Receptivity and Productivity** - How intuitive is it to understand existing patterns and to construct new patterns
 * **Efficiency** - to parse patterns and to execute pattern queries

 ## Dragons of Ice and Fire